xamzy/OneHitKO/README.md

 # OneHitKO
 A One Hit KO mod for Bully: Scholarship Edition PC

-This mod has a public release and is considered completed!
+This mod has a public release and is considered complete in terms of functionality!
 Fixes and patches to it may be added in future should anything be discovered to be bugging out!
-Gym is Burning softlocked previously, so we have disabled the script for that mission.

 # Damage Determinations: